ElemCraftInside-Server/.github/profile/README_en.md

   <img src="https://github.com/ElemCraftInside-Server/.github/blob/master/pic/ECISdev%20icon%20horizontal%20version.png" width="600px">
 </p>

-## ECIS（ElemCraftInside-Server）:A branch project under development by CraftInside [Development log](https://github.com/orgs/ElemCraftInside-Server/projects/3)
+## ECIS（ElemCraftInside-Server）:A branch project under development by CraftInside.Join our QQ Group to communicate：583495083 [Development log](https://github.com/orgs/ElemCraftInside-Server/projects/3)

 **Welcome to the Minecraft world of CraftInside!
 This is not just a game server, but also a creative paradise.
 Here, you will open the doors to endless possibilities, unlock the power of creativity, join our server, and embark on your adventure with like-minded companions!**